 Working with threads

 Sometimes, you will have to deal with some blocking io (input/output) operations you can’t perform with anyio like manipulating paths.
-For that you can use the helper function to_thread.run_sync.
+For that, you can use the helper function to_thread.run_sync.

 Dealing with files

-Anyio provides a simple construct open_file similar to the builtin open function to read or write files.
+Anyio provides a simple construct open_file similar to the built-in open function to read or write files.

 - If you want to test it, replace “path/to/file” with a real path.

 - The interface of the file object returned by open_file is similar to the classical one you know, just add “await” before calling its io methods like read or write.
-You can read the api documentation here.
+You can read the API documentation here.

-Running CPU intensive computation
+Running CPU-intensive computation

-For operations which use heavy computation (pure mathematics functions for example), running them in threads as shown above is not enough because the thread running the CPU task can starve the main thread which contains the event loop.
-This happends because the python interpreter cannot run code in multiple cores with threads due to the GIL.
+For operations that use heavy computation (pure mathematics functions for example), running them in threads as shown above is not enough because the thread running the CPU task can starve the main thread which contains the event loop.
+This happens because the python interpreter cannot run code in multiple cores with threads due to the GIL.
 So for that reason, we need a construct to run these functions in a process.
 Anyio has a helper function to_process.run_sync for that purpose.

 - For now, you need to use the syntax “from anyio import to_process” to use this utility function.